T3Voila/tvplus_fluid/README.md

 Take a look into the [UIkit theme](https://github.com/T3Voila/t3voila_uikit) to learn how to use the TV+ Fluid Renderer inside your theme extension.

+## HINT!

+This extension is abandoned as the functionality was integrated into TemplaVoilà!
+Plus, so this extension isn't needed anymore.

 ## Installation

 The extension supports following TYPO3 LTS version: